cagney201/30-Day-SOC-MyDFIR-Challenge-/README.md

  I have designed a network architecture diagram for the purpose of establishing a Security Operations Center (SOC) environment for testing and monitoring.
 I have created a visual representation that organizes the infrastructure into a cloud-based environment hosted on Vultr, with the Kali Linux machine hosted on-premise via VMware.

+ **In this project I will be learning the following:**

+1. How to spin up your own Elasticsearch & Kibana instance

+2. Spin up a Windows & Linux Server

+3. Ingest logs into your Elasticsearch instance

+4. Create alerts & dashboards

+5. Learn about brute force & command & control

+6. Spin up your own command & control server

+7. Configure & integrate your own ticketing system

 ![image](https://github.com/user-attachments/assets/48f2eddb-f650-4c51-bcc7-d2306bce9a39)